How Your LLC Will Be Taxed

 Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your New Hampshire LLC
+Other Taxes and Duties

-Depending on the industry you are in, your New Hampshire LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Estimated Taxes for Your New Hampshire LLC
+Estimated Taxes for Your LLC

-FAQs on New Hampshire LLC Business Taxes
+FAQs on New Hampshire Business Taxes